pixie-io/blog.px.dev/content/blog/endpoint-deprecation/index.md

 Another option is to use [Pixie](https://github.com/pixie-io/pixie), an open source observability tool for Kubernetes applications.
 Pixie automatically traces request traffic of [numerous protocols](https://docs.px.dev/about-pixie/data-sources/) (HTTP, MySQL, gRPC, and more) [using eBPF](https://docs.px.dev/about-pixie/pixie-ebpf/).
 But no matter how you gather the data, you’ll need to answer the same questions.

 Let’s check for HTTP traffic to the `/v1/catalog` endpoint.

-To do this, you’ll simply filter all traffic for requests sent to the Catalog service:

 ::: div image-xl
 <svg title='Output of a PxL script showing all HTTP/2 traffic sent to a specific service.' src='service-traffic.png' />